Have you experimented with email retargeting?

 What We’ll Cover:

-- How to use email retargeting in your ad strategy
+- How to use it in your ad strategy

-- How to set up email retargeting in Google Ads
+- How to set it up in Google Ads

-- How to set up email retargeting in Facebook
+- How to set it up in Facebook

 We all know (and hopefully, love) email marketing.